Renting Out Your Home is Tempting

 Luckily, Lotus helps me to change this view.
 After take procession of the new apartment, Lotus and Patrick help me to followup the lists of deficiencies with the developer, they spent lot of effort to market the unit for me (including using some high tech to 3D scan my apartment and let potential tenant view my apartment online, etc).

 Finally, the apartment is rented successfully in 2 weeks time, to a employee who works in NASDAQ listed high tech company.
 I feel that they are professional and will not over-committed.
 I am happy and confident to refer my friends to Lotus, and wish them all the best.

 Sharon & Garros

 During every day in Vancouver, I was in a hurry to deal with a lot of things, problems were appear and I did not know how to solve them.
 At that time, I accidentally met him.
 When I met him the first time, I felt that he was very friendly and gentle.

 During our conversation, he analyzed the situation of our property with professional knowledge and solve my problems.
 What was the most memorable about him?
 It was his professional service mode seem a "24-hour" work attitude for client.
 I was very much appreciated to him.

 Before leaving Hong Kong, I decided to hand over my property to him.
 Of course, he professionally and immediately followed up and quickly helped me rent out my unit with a good pricing .
 I am very grateful to him, and thank God for arranged us (my spouse and I) to met - Lotus Yuen @ Remax.

 H Y Mok

-It was very nice experience working with Lotus and Patrick.
+It was very nice experience working with Lotus.
 They carefully reviewed property aggrement and suggested necessary changes as per bylaws.
 They advertisted property on multiple sites and managed more than 15 showings.
 I am very glad that I gave them task for tenant placement service and they did great job.